The idea that a kid is responsible for things is not inborn—it doesn’t just happen by itself. It needs to be taught, coached, and learned.

 He also learns that things don’t have to be earned and that society, as represented by his parents, won’t follow through and hold him accountable.
 It’s a bad lesson to learn.

-I also think you should give kids alarm clocks early in life.
-This helps them learn the responsibility of setting the clock at night and then getting up and shutting it off.
-What you’re doing is teaching them from a young age that they’re an individual and that they have their own individual responsibilities.
+I also think you should make your child use an alarm clock early in life.
+An alarm helps them learn the responsibility of setting the alarm at night and then getting up and shutting it off.
+What you’re doing is teaching them from a young age that they’re an individual and that they have responsibilities.

 When your child completes a task, tell her: